Elizabeth McDaniel, MBA, EdD Candidate

 Elizabeth is an experienced classroom teacher and founder of Discovery Day Academy, a P21 Exemplar School.
 She began teaching in 2004 and gained experience in public, charter, and private school settings.
 Her experience includes early childhood and primary and middle grades.
 A desire to improve teaching and learning, led to the founding of the academy in 2007.
 Elizabeth’s research was primarily focused on 21st century skills, project based learning, and cognitive teaching strategies.
 She earned her Master of Business Administration and Bachelor of Arts Degree in political science and philosophy from the University of Miami.
-She is currently a graduate student at the Teachers College, Columbia University, in the department of Communication, Media and Learning Technologies.
+She is currently a doctoral candidate, fall 2023, at Vanderbilt University’s Peabody College, with a focus in Leadership and Learning in Organizations.

 Elizabeth’s desire to impact student learning more broadly is the primary impetus for her work.
 She has dedicated her time to children’s issues through her local early learning coalition, serving on the Board of Directors from 2008-2010.
 She founded a non-profit organization, Active Citizens for Children, to benefit children in her hometown community of Clewiston, Florida.
 The organization continues to implement projects past her leadership.
 Elizabeth was also a national principal fellow for America Achieves from 2014-2016.